arduino/docs-content/content/hardware/07.opta/opta-family/opta/tutorials/getting-started-with-modbus-tcp-plc-ide/content.md

 ![General setup for two Opta™ devices with Ethernet Switch](assets/opta_plcide_hardware_connection_eth.svg)

 The setup incorporates an Ethernet switch that monitors both Opta™ devices using the PLC IDE.
 This configuration not only links both Opta™ devices using the PLC IDE but also lets you employ a profile to observe information exchanges in real-time.
-The setup with the Ethernet switch is the recommended approach for this tutorial, ensuring optimal communication between devices.
+We recommend using the setup with the Ethernet switch for this tutorial to ensure optimal communication between devices.

 #### Field Deployment Setup